Danny Thompson (baseball): Death

 Admitted to the Mayo Clinic in Rochester, Minnesota, on November 16, 1976, Thompson underwent spleen surgery on December 3, and died a week later on December 10, 1976, from complications in Rochester's St. Mary's Hospital.
 Thompson was 29, leaving behind a wife, Jo, and two young daughters, Tracy and Dana.
 His funeral was attended by hundreds at the high school gymnasium in Burlington, Oklahoma, and he was buried nearby at the cemetery in his hometown of Capron.

 Legacy

 During the 1977 season, members of the Texas Rangers wore a black armband with the No. 4 on their left uniform sleeve.
 Examples of this tribute can be seen in the 1978 Topps baseball card set.

 An annual golf tournament honoring Thompson is held in August in Sun Valley, Idaho.
 The Danny Thompson Memorial Golf Tournament, benefiting leukemia and cancer research, was launched in 1977 by the Hall of Famer Harmon Killebrew (1936–2011), a former teammate with the Twins; and Ralph Harding (1929–2006), a former Idaho congressman.
 The first edition included former President Gerald Ford, Speaker of the House Tip O'Neill, and Hall of Fame slugger Mickey Mantle.
-It has donated over $15.6 million since its inception, and is now the "Killebrew-Thompson Memorial Golf Tournament" (KTM).
+It has donated over $15.6 million since its inception.
 Killebrew disclosed his esophageal cancer in late 2010 and died five months later at age 74.
+Following Killebrew's death, the event was renamed the "Killebrew-Thompson Memorial Golf Tournament" (KTM), with events in Idaho and Minnesota.